 Over the last decade, there has been an increasing need to apply the benefits of Agile Innovation, beyond the original usage of software development.
 Markets are faster, tougher and less predictable with a lot more competition.
 There are many more uncertainties and risk in new product development, and true innovation is much harder to come by.
 Speed and agility are key in these fast-paced, ever changing markets.
 What was needed was a faster and more flexible approach that can handle dynamic and innovative projects.

-The Benefits of Agile Stage-Gate:
+The Benefits of an Agile Stage and Gate Process:

 Accelerates Development.
 Using time boxed-sprints and time-boxed tasks you can speed up the development project and increase a sense of urgency.
 Teams move quickly though sprints and deliver results in weeks rather than months.